DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/README.md

 ## JavaScript Libraries ##

 FarmData2 also uses a number of custom JavaScript libraries that are contained in the `farmdata2_modules/fd2_tabs/resources` folder.
-Similar to what was done with Vue comonents and nested Vue components, there are blocks of code that will appear at the top and bottom of each JavaScript file so that they can be served by Drupal and be tested within the Cypress End-to-End test runner.
+Similar to what was done with Vue components and nested Vue components, there are blocks of code that will appear at the top and bottom of each JavaScript file so that they can be served by Drupal and be tested within the Cypress end-to-end test runner.

 Any modules that are needed by the library will be `required` by a block of code at the top of the file.
 For example, the code in the `FarmOSAPI.js` file uses the `axios` module.
 These lines appear at the top of that file: